Features & tools for Azure Cloud Shell

 $Home and machine state are not persisted across sessions.
 Use best practices when storing secrets such as SSH keys.
 Services like Azure Key Vault have tutorials for setup.

-Integration with open-source tooling
+Deep integration with open-source tooling

-Bash in Cloud Shell includes pre-configured authentication for open-source tools such as Terraform, Ansible, and Chef InSpec.
+Cloud Shell includes pre-configured authentication for open-source tools such as Terraform, Ansible, and Chef InSpec.
 Try it out from the example walkthroughs.

 |Azure tools||Azure CLI 2.0 and 1.0